 Pork and Peas

-If you don’t like a kitchen full of dishes, this recipe is for you.
+If you need to feed a lot of mouths and don’t like a kitchen full of dishes, this recipe is for you.
 It’s super easy, incredibly tasty, and can be made in only one pan!

-- 2 heaped tablespoons chopped garlic (bottled) or 2 cloves fresh chopped garlic
+- 2 Tbsp. chopped bottled garlic or 3 cloves chopped fresh garlic

 - 1 cup water or chicken stock